 The 1/4 mile factory tour takes place in enclosed corridors above the factory floor.
 The corridor walls have windows the whole way along the, with lower windows perfect for toddlers at intervals.
 The tour leads visitors through pretty much every section of the factory.
-You can see the whole process of jelly bean making starting with the raw ingredients and going through all the various steps such as polishing in what look like large cement mixers, drying in racks, sorting, packaging and being prepared to be shipped all over the world.
+You can see the whole process of jelly bean making starting with the raw ingredients and going through all the various steps such as polishing in what look like large cement mixers, drying in racks, sorting, packaging, and being prepared to be shipped all over the world.
 There are robotic machines and conveyor belts throughout the factory, but there are also quite a large number of people involved in every step of the process, particularly in quality control.
-Every jelly bean is tested by machines and eagle eyed inspectors to make sure it’s just right.
+Every jelly bean is tested by machines and eagle-eyed inspectors to make sure it’s just right.
 Any jelly beans that don’t make the cut can be bought by the bag in the factory store as Belly Flops!

 More interactive fun along the tour can be found in the form of video games that involve swiping at falling jelly beans – and looking rather silly in the process!
 As you can imagine, these were pretty popular with the kids.
 More interactive fun involves putting your nose to the test to guess the flavor of mystery jelly beans in a tube.
 By pressing a button the smell is released and the guessing begins.
-A written clue on top can be flip up to reveal the answer.
+A written clue on top can be flipped up to reveal the answer.

 While these novelties along the tour are fun, the factory floor itself is still what will hold kids’ attention the most.
-Watching the robotic arms lifting and pouring trays of jelly beans was hypnotic for my 3 year old.
+Watching the robotic arms lifting and pouring trays of jelly beans was hypnotic for my 3-year-old.
 My older kids were amazed at the rows and rows of trays full of drying jelly beans stacked on top of each other.
 Just imagine how many jelly beans are in that one room alone!

 If you didn’t check out the Jelly Belly Candy Store before going on the tour now is the time to do it.
-The store contains a large range of jelly beans and candy products of every flavor possibly imaginable, as well as Jelly Belly merchandise and souvenirs.
-The BeanBoozled range of jelly beans are sure to grab kids’ attention with flavors such as Rotten Egg, Fart, Stinky Socks, Spoiled Milk, Barf and Canned Dog Food.
+The shop contains a large range of jelly beans and candy products of every flavor possibly imaginable, as well as Jelly Belly merchandise and souvenirs.
+The BeanBoozled range of jelly beans are sure to grab kids’ attention with flavors such as Rotten Egg, Fart, Stinky Socks, Spoiled Milk, Barf, and Canned Dog Food.
 A word of warning to all adults: your kids will try to trick you into eating some of these!

-If you’re feeling hungry for something other than candy, check out the Jelly Belly Cafe where a large range of food including jelly bean shaped burgers and pizzas are served along with quesadillas, salads, sandwiches, hot dogs and more.
+If you’re feeling hungry for something other than candy, check out the Jelly Belly Cafe where a large range of food including jelly-bean-shaped burgers and pizzas are served along with quesadillas, salads, sandwiches, hot dogs, and more.

 Plan your visit to the Jelly Belly Factory